• Skip to primary navigation

 How do you group students?

-Based on our District’s Common Assessments, I group students into three math groups – green (struggling), yellow (on grade level), blue (above grade level).
+Based on our District’s Common Assessments, I group students into three math groups – green (approaching grade level), yellow (on grade level), blue (above grade level).
 This is the system our 1st grade team uses for reading and math and it’s fabulous!
 (Read more here) I always start meeting with my green group first to ensure that they are never skipped – regardless of surprise fire alarms, change in schedule, or assemblies.
 Additionally, I try to add 4-5 minutes of instructional time onto this group.
 (Grab a free editable version of this rotation board here).
 Every unit, these group changes change and I don’t always have one of each group.
 By the end of last year, I actually had 2 blue groups and 1 yellow group, which was REALLY exciting!

 What Do You Teach in Small Group?